 Appendix Tables 6 and 7 show difference-in-differences estimates for individual debt and financial health using the CCP.
-We separately estimate the model for aid and no aid tornadoes for each dependent variable.
+We separately estimate the model for aid and no-aid tornadoes for each dependent variable.
 These tables are referenced in Manuscript Section 6.1.

-Appendix Table 8 shows difference-in-difference model results for home debt conditional on whether an individual affected by a tornado (either hit or nearby) moved or stayed in the same census block following the tornado, and by type of home debt.
+Appendix Table 8 shows difference-in-differences model results for home debt conditional on whether an individual affected by a tornado (either hit or nearby) moved or stayed in the same census block following the tornado, and by type of home debt.
 Columns 1-2 only include individuals who move (for at least one quarter) at any point during the three years following the tornado.
 Columns 3-4 only include individuals who do not move.
 Our main measure of home debt includes both mortgage debt and home equity debt.
 Columns 5-6 only consider mortgage debt, while columns 7-8 only consider home equity debt.
+The increase in first mortgage debt and drop in home equity debt shows evidence of debt consolidation, but may be mechanical driven by people moving from a damaged home to a new home.
 This table is referenced in Manuscript Section 6.1.